 After snacking on salad, I settled into my seat for this 5 hour flight and decided to check out the entertainment options onboard.
 Like some other airlines, American Airlines doesn’t offer seatback entertainment options on the Airbus A321.
 Instead, you open your own device, be it a smartphone, tablet, or laptop, and connect for free to the internet to watch a TV show or a movie.

 They have featured movies and television shows, a few of which are recent, but a ton of old movies and shows still hanging around.
 If you fly often, then you’ll notice it’s all the same stuff that’s on most flights.

-TSG Tip: Plan ahead and load up your own device with great content to avoid a long flight full of boredom.
+TSG Tip: Among your other travel necessities that you should bring on a trip, plan ahead and load up your own device with great content to avoid a long flight full of boredom.

 You can connect to the internet for a fee, for as little as 30 minutes or even monthly plans.
 I’d rather relax and not have to pay for internet, especially since I was starving and could only think about food.
 If I had internet, I would have been browsing where to eat once we landed.

 First Class domestic seats is definitely not like flying First Class in the past, but I always want the roomier seat and less of the sardine can feel.
 I would definitely pick a seat in First Class on American Airlines to Phoenix or any other city if I had to do a longer flight.
 For shorter flights, you should weigh out the cost difference to decide if it’s worth it.
 In the end, you get to decide what works best for you.

 TSG Tip: Always check dates and all classes of service when booking a flight.
 Sometimes the difference between Economy and First or Business is nominal.

 Have you flown First Class on American Airlines to Phoenix or any other US city?